Rishabhh01/Titanic_ML_Project/README.md

 Running the Code

-Download the Titanic dataset from Kaggle
+  -Download the Titanic dataset from Kaggle

-Place the CSV files (train.csv, test.csv) in your working directory
+  -Place the CSV files (train.csv, test.csv) in your working directory

-Run the preprocessing, training, and prediction steps in your notebook or script
+  -Run the preprocessing, training, and prediction steps in your notebook or script

 Results
 - Model trained successfully without string-type errors